Manfredi Mineo

-Manfredi "Al" or "Alfred" Mineo ([maɱˈfreːdi miˈnɛːo]; 1880 – November 5, 1930) was a Brooklyn-based New York mobster, who headed a strong American Mafia crime family during the Castellammarese War.
+Manfredi "Al" or "Alfred" Mineo ([maɱˈfreːdi miˈnɛːo]; 1880 – November 5, 1930) was an Italian American mobster, who headed a strong American Mafia crime family during the Castellammarese War.
 Mineo's organization would eventually become the present-day Gambino crime family.

 Biography

 Background

 In the early part of the 20th century, New York had five Sicilian crime families.
 With the imprisonment of powerful Sicilian Mafia boss Giuseppe Morello in 1910, Salvatore D'Aquila, one of Morello's chief captains, immediately emerged as the new chief Mafia power in New York City, mostly in East Harlem and Little Italy (in southern Manhattan), but he also led a faction in Brooklyn that was headed locally by Mineo.
 D'Aquila had assumed the title from Morello of Capo di tutti capi or Boss of Bosses.
 D'Aquila's family, with Mineo's Brooklyn faction included, reigned supreme through the 1910s.
 However, upon the advent of prohibition other Mafia crime families and also non-mafia operations began to gain power and influence and cemented their positions around the city.
 One of these crime families was the former Morello crime family, which had been taken over by Joseph "Joe the Boss" Masseria around 1920.
 Former boss Giuseppe Morello was released from prison approximately the same time and quickly aligned himself with Joe Masseria against boss Toto D'Aquila and his underbosses, including Mineo.